2-IMMERSE/timeline-service/authoring-workflow.md

   different errors than the real playback engine.
 The `--layoutRenderer` opens a browser window that will give you a live preview of where things will be rendered.
-  The `--kibana` option opens a browser window that will show you all the output of the timeline and layout services for this run. *(the --layoutRenderer option doesn't fuly work yet)*
+  The `--kibana` option opens a browser window that will show you all the output of the timeline and layout services for this run.

 ```
 ./bin/dryrun.sh --layoutRenderer --kibana --layoutDoc https://origin.2immerse.advdev.tv/dmapps/sample-dmapp/layout.json --timelineDoc https://origin.2immerse.advdev.tv/dmapps/sample-dmapp/timeline.xml